sakuli/Docs/content/enterprise_features/e2e.md

 docker pull taconsol/sakuli:2.1.2
 {{</highlight>}}

 > Sakuli does not support a latest tag.
 When running a containerized test one always has to specify the exact version to use to ensure consistency.
-You can find a list of available tags on <a href="https://cloud.docker.com/u/taconsol/repository/docker/taconsol/sakuli" target="_blank">Dockerhub</a>
+You can find a list of available tags on <a href="https://cloud.docker.com/u/taconsol/repository/docker/taconsol/sakuli" target="_blank" rel="noopener">Dockerhub</a>

 ## 2 Running Sakuli Test Containers